abdusabri/bit-docs/content/docs/rendering-components.md

 title: Rendering Components
 permalink: docs/rendering-components.html
 layout: docs
-category: Getting Started
+category: Docs & Playground
-prev: testing-components.html
+prev: documenting-components.html
-next: removing-components.html
+next: organizing-components.html
 ---

-Rendering allows other users to interact with your Scoped component(s), directly at [bitsrc.io](https://bitsrc.io).
+Rendering allows other users to interact with your component(s), directly at [bitsrc.io](https://bitsrc.io).
 See an example of a rendered component [here](https://bitsrc.io/bit/movie-app/components/hero).

 ## How Does it Work?